seanmishra/calculator/README.md

 # Calculator

-A calculator web app made with Javascript.
+A simple calculator web app made with vanilla JS.

-This project is in response to the challenge "[Build a JavaScript Calculator](https://www.freecodecamp.com/challenges/build-a-javascript-calculator)" and has been developed as a part of the curriculum at [Free Code Camp](http://freecodecamp.com) towards the completion and achievement of **Full Stack Web Developer** certification.
+This project was made as part of an old curriculum at [Free Code Camp](http://freecodecamp.com) towards the completion and achievement of **Full Stack Web Developer** certification.